remal-gradle-plugins/classes-relocation/README.md

   minimize {
     keepClasses('com.google.common.*') // all classes in the `com.google.common` package will be fully relocated; subpackages (like `com.google.common.base`) will NOT be minimized keepClasses('com.google.common.**') // all classes in the `com.google.common` package in its subpackages (like `com.google.common.base`) will be fully relocated

+    keepMembersAnnotatedWith('jakarta.inject.**') // all class members annotated with annotations matched to the provided patterns will be kept

     graalvmReachabilityMetadataVersion = 'x.x.x' // set release of https://github.com/oracle/graalvm-reachability-metadata